IDSCETHZurich/autobahn_rce/autobahn/README.md

 AutobahnPython Package
 ======================

-This folder contains the AutobahnPython package.
+This folder contains the AutobahnPython package optimised for the Roboearth Cloud Engine.

 To install, do